 Since graduating with a BA degree from Carnegie Mellon University, my career path has been varied.
 Before coming to teach at Gustavus ten years ago, I had many experiences teaching studio art to students of all ages and diverse backgrounds.
 I enjoy teaching within the liberal arts mission of Gustavus and guiding students in their experience of the visual arts as both an intuitive and intellectual process.

 Currently, I teach both Digital and Darkroom Photography as well as Video Art.
 My own video works have been screened in venues such as the Charles Theater in Baltimore, MD, the Women's Caucus for the Arts International Film Festival in Boston, MA, and the School of Visual Arts in New York, NY.
-My photography has been exhibited at the Minneapolis Institute of Art, the Paul Robeson Gallery at Rutger's University, the Manchester Craftsman's Guild in Pittsburgh, Maryland Institute College of Art in Baltimore, the Minnesota Center for Photography in Minneapolis, the Franklin Artworks in Minneapolis, the Phipps Center for the Arts in Hudson, WI, and the Hillstrom Museum at Gustavus.
+My photography has been exhibited most recently at the Minneapolis Institute of Art, the Paul Robeson Gallery at Rutger's University, Mason Hall Atrium Gallery at George Mason University, and the Hillstrom Museum at Gustavus.
 My work is also included in the Midwestern Photographer's Project at the Museum of Contemporary Photography in Chicago.

 B.A., Carnegie Mellon University; M.F.A., Maryland Institute College of Art